Mackzwellz/cucumber-playwright-typescript-automation/README.md

 - [ ] explore/support both page object pattern and functional pattern (use both, see what happens)
   - [x] add as separate directories, make sure both test scopes work
   - [ ] merge together & clean up
-  - [ ] use multiple tsconfigs for better flexibility
+  - [ ] use multiple tsconfigs for better flexibility (is it possible?)
 - [ ] showcase/document run and reporting options
   - [ ] pw
   - [ ] cucumber